 On May 3, 2023, the State Board of Education approved the proficiency level cut score for the ELA and mathematics components of the NJGPA, as well as the menu of alternative assessments and aligned cut scores.
-The requirements for the classes of 2024 and 2025 will be available on the Graduation Assessment Requirements webpage, and can be reviewed below.
+The requirements for the classes of 2024 and 2025 have been made available on the Graduation Assessment Requirements webpage, and can be reviewed below.
+This portion of the Program of Studies is considered a living document, as the New Jersey Department of Education has not updated testing graduation requirements beyond the class of 2025 at the time of its publishing.